caopengau/GMS-Automator/README.md

 mainly automate training for various class/jobs, some helpful automator for crafting and clicking/pressing

-1. To send key strokes at intervals to perform skill combo
+1. To send key strokes at right intervals to perform skill combo
-2. To send key strokes at to perform movement combo
+2. To send key strokes at right intervals to perform movement combo

 safety issues: